mich-dong/md2236_yy2236.github.io/docs/high-level-design.md

 ## Background Math

 There are a diverse number of individual methodologies as to designing agent-based epidemic models.
 We chose to employ a combination of simple probability measurements, as well as collision physics simulations to model our parameters.
 The choice of using balls moving around in grids is, as mentioned prior, sourced from 3Blue1Brown’s design in his video.
-We then model human movement within a community as ball interactions, allowing us to use modified collision physics simulation code to model our various parameters
+We then model human movement within a community as ball interactions, allowing us to use modified collision physics simulation code to model our various parameters.

 Collision physics simulation can easily be modified to simulate a variety of other effects when its structure is examined.
 Fundamentally, it is an event that triggers when a ball is within a certain distance of another ball.
 By altering the event, involving probability as to if the event can occur, and assigning unique distances for each event, we can simulate all our desired parameters.
 We employ this setup for calculating infections, social distancing, and ball-wall collisions.
 The traditional approach to calculating distance is using the Pythagorean Theorem.